Backbase/backbase-openapi-tools/README.md

 # Release Notes
 BOAT is still under development and subject to change.

+## 0.1.4

+* Fixed template for HTML2 generator

-## 0.1.3- Halve Maen
+## 0.1.3 – Halve Maen

-* Added Code Generator Mojo from on openapi-generator.tech with custom templates for Java, JavaSpring and HTML2
+* Added Code Generator Mojo from on [openapi-generator.tech](https://openapi-generator.tech/) with custom templates for Java, JavaSpring and HTML2
 * Renamed `export` to `export-dep` mojo for converting RAML specs to oas from dependencies
 * Added `export` mojo for converting RAML specs from input file
 * Added Normaliser transformer for transforming examples names to be used in Java code generation  as example names cannot have special characters.